Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Group Games

-Now $H$ itself is invariant under the group $H$ acting by multiplication.
+\begin{proof} The set $H$ itself is invariant under the group $H$ acting by multiplication.
 Hence, as in the proof of Theorem \ref{theo17}, the multiplications by elements of $H$ are automorphisms of $\Gamma$.
 If we let $\Pi$ denote the restriction of $\Gamma$ to $H = \Gamma(0)$, then $\Pi$ is a tournament on the multiplicative group $H$ and the translation maps by elements of $H$ on $H$ (by multiplication) are automorphisms of $\Pi$ because they are restrictions of the automorphisms of $\Gamma$.
 It follows from Theorem \ref{theo11} (a) that $\Pi$ is a group game on $H$.
+By Theorem 1.2.8 of \cite{MM} the multiplicative group $F'$ is cyclic and so the subgroup $H$ is cyclic.
+Thus, $H$ is isomorphic to the additive group $\Z_m$ and we can identify $\Pi$ with a group game on $\Z_m$.